 I’m sure you’ve experienced such defining moments in your life.

 The Golden Rule. . .like Matthew 7:12 and Ephesians 6:8 is an active spiritual force waiting to be ignited in your life.

 It’s easy to bless people in your circle of life. . .meaning people who are close to you and who have the ability to bless you in return.
 And that’s okay, if your motivation for giving was directed by God.

-I remember once years ago, the Lord directed my fine wife, Bev, and I to put $10 in an envelope and send it to ten people.
+I remember once years ago now, the Lord directed my fine wife, Bev, and I to put $10 in an envelope and send it to ten people.
+That was actually when $10 was a nice surprise.
 The letter had no return address. . . no way for the people to know where the gift came from.